nzzdev/Q-chart/README.md

   }
 ]
 ```
+- `FEAT_VEGA_RENDERER` set this to true to actually use the new renderer if possible.

 ## toolRuntimeConfig
 There is various runtime configuration that can be passed to the rendering-info endpoints. pass a JSON object in the payload: